 We now summarize the HEA employed in generating the two provers.
 The first prover, called the state-prover because its goal is to realize an optimal distinguishing state, is generated using two layers of the HEA, which acts on two qubits.
 The second prover, called the max-prover, is generated using two layers of the HEA, which acts on three qubits.
 The rotation angles for both provers around the $x$- and $y$-axes are chosen at random.
 The particular choices of the number of layers are made so that the cost function is minimized.

 We begin the training phase with a random set of variational parameters for both parameterized unitaries.
 In the noiseless simulation, we evaluate the cost using a state vector simulator (noiseless simulator).
-In the noisy setup, we use the qasm-simulator with the noise model from IBM-Jakarta.
+In the noisy setup, we use the QASM-simulator with the noise model from IBM-Jakarta.
 Similar to the previous section, we employ the SPSA optimization technique.

-The optimization is carried out two parts---the first part uses the COBYLA optimizer \cite{Powell1994, 2020SciPy-NMeth} (non-gradient based), and the second part uses the SPSA optimizer.
+The optimization is carried out in two parts---the first part uses the COBYLA optimizer \cite{Powell1994, 2020SciPy-NMeth} (non-gradient based), and the second part uses the SPSA optimizer.
 In both stages, the optimization is carried out in a zig-zag fashion, explained as follows.
 The first stage allows for moving quickly into the neighbourhood of the actual solution, but then slows down dramatically.
-Once we approach the solution, we switch to a gradient based method that converges to the solution faster.
+Once we approach the solution, we switch to a gradient-based method that converges to the solution more quickly.
 In both stages, we allow the state-prover and the max-prover to be optimized for a fixed number of iterations in a zig-zag manner.
 This is because, in general, the true diamond distance between channels $\mathcal{N}^0$ and $\mathcal{N}^1$ is not known.
-Thus the stopping criterion for these algorithms is the number of iterations.
+Thus the stopping criterion for these algorithms is a maximum number of iterations.
 For our numerical experiments, we set the total number of iterations to be 1600.
-The results of the numerical simulation are presented in Figure~\ref{fig:diamond-distance-channels-alg}.
+The results of the numerical simulations are presented in Figure~\ref{fig:diamond-distance-channels-alg}.

 Note that the noiseless graph presented in Figure~\ref{fig:diamond-distance-channels-alg} shows that the convergence is highly monotonic, unlike the fidelity of channels (see Figure~\ref{fig:fid-channels-alg}), because the optimization is a max-max one, as opposed to the min-max nature of Algorithm~\ref{alg:fid-channels}.
 The quick convergence, indicated by the lower number of iterations, is a consequence of this difference.